-Certification to OHS 18001 is a key tool in organisations managing their health & safety risks.
+Current certification to OHS 18001 and to the new ISO 45001, are a key tool in organisations managing their health & safety risks.
 Certification demonstrates the seriousness with which an employer takes its health & safety responsibility, making a strong and clear statement to employees and other key stakeholders how important this is to the organisation.

 ABS QE examine how OHSAS 18001 is geared towards reducing and preventing accidents and accident-related loss of lives, time and resources.